-4. COVID-19 SOCIAL WORKER FOCUSSED PSYCHOLOGICAL STRATEGIES TELEHEALTH SERVICES
+9. SOCIAL WORKER FOCUSSED PSYCHOLOGICAL STRATEGIES PHONE SERVICES

 Group M18.
-COVID-19 Allied Health Telehealth Services Subgroup 4.
-COVID-19 Social Worker Focussed Psychological Strategies Telehealth Services Focussed psychological strategies health service provided by telehealth attendance by an eligible social worker if: (a) the person is referred by: (i) a medical practitioner, either as part of a GP Mental Health Treatment Plan, or as part of a shared care plan or as part of a psychiatrist assessment and management plan; or (ii) a specialist or consultant physician specialising in the practice of his or her field of psychiatry; o (iii) a specialist or consultant physician specialising in the practice of his or her field of paediatrics; and (b) the service is provided to the person individually; and (c) at the completion of a course of treatment, the referring medical practitioner reviews the need for a further course of treatment; and (d) on the completion of the course of treatment, the eligible social worker gives a written report to the referring medical practitioner on assessments carried out, treatment provided and recommendations on future management of the person's condition; and (e) the service is at least 20 minutes but less than 50 minutes duration.
-Fee 91175
+Allied health telehealth services Subgroup 9.
+Social worker focussed psychological strategies phone services Focussed psychological strategies health service provided by phone attendance by an eligible social worker if: (a) the person is referred by: (i) a medical practitioner, either as part of a GP Mental Health Treatment Plan or as part of a psychiatrist assessment and management plan; or (ii) a specialist or consultant physician specialising in the practice of his or her field of psychiatry; or (iii) a specialist or consultant physician specialising in the practice of his or her field of paediatrics; and (b) the service is provided to the person individually; and (c) at the completion of a course of treatment, the referring medical practitioner reviews the need for a further course of treatment; and (d) on the completion of the course of treatment, the eligible social worker gives a written report to the referring medical practitioner on assessments carried out, treatment provided and recommendations on future management of the person's condition; and (e) the service is at least 20 minutes but less than 50 minutes duration Fee 91187 Fee: \$65.85 Benefit: 85% = \$56.00 Extended Medicare Safety Net Cap: \$197.55 Focussed psychological strategies health service provided by phone attendance by an eligible social worker if: (a) the person is referred by: (i) a medical practitioner, either as part of a GP Mental Health Treatment Plan or as part of a psychiatrist assessment and management plan; or (ii) a specialist or consultant physician specialising in the practice of his or her field of psychiatry; or (iii) a specialist or consultant physician specialising in the practice of his or her field of paediatrics; and (b) the service is provided to the person individually; and Fee 91188 (c) at the completion of a course of treatment, the referring medical practitioner reviews the need for a further course of treatment; and

-4. COVID-19 SOCIAL WORKER FOCUSSED PSYCHOLOGICAL STRATEGIES TELEHEALTH SERVICES
+9. SOCIAL WORKER FOCUSSED PSYCHOLOGICAL STRATEGIES PHONE SERVICES